Effect of mobility in the rock-paper-scissor dynamics with high mortality: conclusion

 \section{conclusion}

 We have demonstrated how the time-averaged total density of the competing species changes with the rate of death as well as the rate of diffusion. {In addition, {the spatiotemporal analysis followed by the two-site correlation length suggests that the size of the patches formed by individual species increases with both $D$ and $d$}.
-Interestingly, a novel extinction and coexistence regimes appears under high death rates and characterized by two critical diffusion rates between which species coexist.} In fact high death rate leads to an increase of vacant sites leading to more opportunity for random mixing than when $d=0$.
-Again the increase of correlation with the death rate suggests that increasing $d$ at fixed $D$ would lead to larger patches of activities, but with blurrier shapes and interfaces due to more random mixing.} {The results therefore suggests that an ecosystem with its constituent species being highly mobile can evade possible extinction caused by increased mortality rate.} {A diffusive system system allows inter-species exchange which eventually promotes colony formation among the species.
-However the influence of diffusion in the effect of death rate is counterintuitive because mobility and mortality as incorporated in this system, are apparently two unconnected phenomena.}
+Interestingly, a novel extinction and coexistence regimes appears under high death rates and characterized by two critical mobility rates between which species coexist.} In fact high death rate leads to an increase of vacant sites leading to more opportunity for random mixing than when $d=0$.
+Again the increase of correlation with the death rate suggests that increasing $d$ at fixed $D$ would lead to larger patches of activities, but with blurrier shapes and interfaces due to more random mixing.} {The results therefore suggests that an ecosystem with its constituent species being highly mobile can evade possible extinction caused by increased mortality rate.} It has recently been shown that the introduction of pestilent species attacking over a single species may jeopardize the stability of the coexistence \cite{bazeia2021effects}.
+We would like to explore this feature in presence of natural death and mobility.
+Also, de Oliveira {\it et al} \cite{de2021mobility} have checked the effect of mobility in a lattice of living organisms \cite{drescher2014solutions}.
+Instead of global restrictions on reproduction and movement, these authors considered local restrictions and showed that these were able to generate multicluster states.
+In future we would like to explore the effect of breaking the directional symmetry of the movement on the appearance of the novel coexistence and the extinction scenario.
+A diffusive system system allows inter-species exchange which eventually promotes colony formation among the species.
+However the influence of mobility in the effect of death rate is counterintuitive because mobility and mortality as incorporated in this system, are apparently two unconnected phenomena.